 break company policy."

-Ms. Allison also states that over the last few years, her clients have
+The director also states that over the last few years, clients have

 used positive references to assist them in their court cases.
 "In the

 case of wrongful termination, a positive reference can be used as

 support of litigation.
 In fact, our clients have been awarded